OpenSourceEconomics/tranquilo-dev/src/tranquilo_dev/slidev/slides.md

   - Lack of knowledge or time to write parallel code
   - Some problems are hard to parallelize
 - Cost model with batch size $b$:
+  - Want to avoid idle cores
-  - Up to $b$ parallel evaluations have the same cost as one evaluation
+  - $b$ parallel evaluations have same cost as one

 ---
 layout: center